Kingfisher outlook dims further on loan denial

 The regulator has also asked other airlines to accommodate passengers stranded by Kingfisher cancellations, the government source said.
 But state-run carrier Air India has refused to carry Kingfisher passengers on credit.

-Mallya is also chairman of United Breweries (Holdings), a conglomerate with interests in aviation, breweries, biotechnology and real estate.
+Mallya is also chairman of United Breweries (Holdings) (UBHL.NS), a conglomerate with interests in aviation, breweries, biotechnology and real estate.
 The group has annual sales of more than $4 billion.

 His airline - named after his famous brand of Indian beer - has become one of the main casualties of high fuel costs and a fierce price war between a handful of budget carriers which, between them, ordered hundreds of aircraft for delivery over the next decade in an ambitious bet on the future.